cavaunpeu/willwolf.io-source/content/machine-learning/thorough-introduction-to-boltzmann-machines.md

 When training with the approximate negative phase, we’ll:

 - Derive model samples from a **1000-sample Gibbs chain.
 Of course, this is a parameter we can tune, which will affect both model accuracy and training runtime.
 However, we don’t explore that in this post;** instead, we just pick something reasonable and hold this value constant throughout our experiments.
-- Train several models for a given `n_units`; Seaborn will average results for us then plot a single line (I think).
+- Train several models for a given `n_units`; Seaborn will average results for us then plot a single line.

 ```python